 For the first year of a membership program, having costs of living (food, rent, membership-related travel expenses (hotels, trains) and equipment (hiking gear, recording equipment, et cetera)) covered feels like a huge milestone.
 And if growth continues as it has these past six months, then by year three the program should essentially allow me to work in perpetuity on whatever I want without fear of “market viability” or the need to take on the occasional non-membership-related consulting project.
 This is the ultimate goal, and aligns with Kevin Kelly’s oft-referenced “1000 true fans” theory of creator independence.

 Although year one was good, it wasn’t as great as it could have been.
-I believe there are a number of ways in which I could have more smartly launched the Explorers Club.
+I believe there are a number of ways in which I could have more smartly launched the SPECIAL PROJECTS.

 By far, my biggest screw-up was launching the Ridgeline newsletter weeks before the membership program.
 I should have launched it in tandem with memberships.

 A few weeks after I launched my program, Tim Carmody launched his Amazon Chronicles newsletter, and included a very smart feature: If he crested a certain number of paid subscribers, the newsletter was “unlocked” for all readers.
 He called it “unlocking the commons.”
 Tim’s a genius.
 I only wish he had been smart enough to launch before me so I could have copied him. ;)